GRBurst/slack-logger-python/README.md

 ```

 The composition of configurations, filters and dynamic extra fields allow for a flexible way of specifying your message content and filter unwanted messages.

+More examples can be found it the [tests folder](https://github.com/GRBurst/slack-logger-python/tree/main/tests).